mfick737/AlN-ALD-Adsorption-w-Quantum-ESPRESSO/README.md

 Hello,

-This repository contains examples of QE inputs files and python scripts I used to run and/or analyze density functional theory (DFT) calculations that investiaged surface reactions on aluminum nitride (AlN) slabs.
+This repository contains examples of files I used to run and/or analyze density functional theory (DFT) calculations that investiaged surface reactions on aluminum nitride (AlN) slabs.

 Although many of the keywords/variables stated in the example files are the ones I used to perform tests, some